Cannedfood/WonkyWidgets/Readme.md

 ## Should I use this library

-Caveat 0: No. It is WIP and the documentation consists of *lies*. **LIEEES**.
-Meaning the api may change randomly at any time.
+Caveat 0: No. It is WIP and the documentation consists of *lies*. **LIEEES I SAY!** Meaning the api may change randomly at any time.

 Caveat 1: It requires **C++14** or higher